PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 ### integration-platform-patterns.md

-**When to Retrieve**: Questions about MuleSoft or Dell Boomi integration platforms, security boundaries for integrations, transformation layers, or high-volume ETL operations.
+**When to Retrieve**: Implementing integrations with MuleSoft or Dell Boomi, using integration platforms as security boundaries, designing transformation layers, or handling high-volume ETL operations.

-**Summary**: Patterns for using integration platforms (MuleSoft and Dell Boomi).
-Covers MuleSoft as security boundary and transformation layer, Boomi for high-volume ETL, file-based staging, dynamic SQL batching, and best practices for both platforms.
+**Summary**: Patterns for implementing integrations using MuleSoft and Dell Boomi platforms.
+Covers using MuleSoft as a security boundary (VPN, IP whitelisting) and transformation layer (DataWeave), using Boomi for high-volume batch processing, file-based staging patterns, and best practices for both platforms.

 **Key Topics**:
 - MuleSoft as security boundary (VPN, IP whitelisting)